pzhaojohnson/rnacanvas.draw.bases/README.md

 The text content of the text element that is the nucleobase.

-(More precisely, returns that which is returned by the `textContent` property of the text element.)
+(More precisely, returns that which is returned by the `textContent` property of the text element when used as a getter.)

 ```typescript
 nucleobase.domNode.textContent = 'R';